 This growth will be concentrated within more than 70 urban villages—mixed-use, walkable neighborhoods affordable across the income spectrum—that provide services and amenities close to homes, workplaces, and transit.
 With our help, the first urban villages were approved in 2013.

 Greenbelt Alliance is empowering community members with the knowledge to get involved in their local urban village planning processes.
-Two we’re focusing on this year are the West San Carlos Street and South Bascom Avenue urban village plans.

 Based on decades of research and first-hand experience working on land-use issues in San Jose, we created the San Jose Urban Village Toolkit.